headquarters/benfords-law/README.md

 benfordslaw
 ===========

-Exploration of Benford's Law as it may or may not apply to web asset file sizes.
+Exploration of Benford's Law as it applies to web asset file sizes.